Irebamiji/rainfall-risk-nigeria/README.md

 This project analyzes rainfall patterns across all 36 states in Nigeria to identify flood-prone regions and seasonal risk trends.

 ## Objectives
+The main objectives of this project is to:

 * Analyze rainfall distribution across states
 * Identify peak rainfall months